ermtl/Open-Source-Ventilator/README.md

 (I'm not a youtuber and English's not my main language, you've been warned !)

-Requirements for a <a href="https://raw.githubusercontent.com/ermtl/Open-Source-Ventilator/master/Resources/UK Specifications for a minimal function ventilator device.pdf"/>minimal emergency ventilator device</a> have been issued by the UK government.
+NOTE: Requirements for a <a href="https://raw.githubusercontent.com/ermtl/Open-Source-Ventilator/master/Resources/UK Specifications for a minimal function ventilator device.pdf"/>minimal emergency ventilator device</a> have been issued by the UK government.
 This controller strives to follow these guidelines.

 # Main components